Korean Culture Guide

 - •Always remove shoes when entering a Korean home

-- •Blood type personality is taken seriously — know yours!
+- •Blood type personality is taken seriously, so know yours!

 Making Korean Friends